Our Executive Team

 Head of Early Learning: Linda Sweet DipT (ECE)

-Mrs Linda Sweet was appointed as the Head of Early Learning in May 2017, after joining St Mark’s in 2010 as a Kindergarten teacher.
+Ms Linda Sweet was appointed as the Head of Early Learning in May 2017, after joining St Mark’s in 2010 as a Kindergarten teacher.
 Linda has grown up in Perth and has had many years teaching experience in a variety of Early Learning settings including Government Schools and Community Kindergartens in Perth and Victoria.
 She is passionate about building positive relationships between students, staff, parents and the community, ensuring that learning is connected to young children’s lives and interests.
 Linda has two adult sons who attended St Mark’s during their schooling years.
-They are both now tertiary students.

 Chaplain: Scott Rowland BA, Dip Ed, M Div, M Min